 How Did Jesus Pray According To The Bible?

-Jesus talked to his Father frequently and honored him.
+Jesus talked to Father God frequently and honored him.
 He asked for discernment and direction for his earthly ministry.
 He prayed that people might recognize him as their Savior and Lord.
 He offered sincere and respectful prayers.
 He prayed joyfully and laudatorily.
 Jesus prayed, above all, with expectancy.
 He was confident that the Father would hear and answer his requests.

 Jesus Prayed While Kneeling